What is Duration?

 As discussed under limitations, duration being one-factor risk metric can go awry in highly volatile markets, in troubled economies.
 It measures also assume a linear relationship between the price of the bond and interest rates.
 However, the price – interest rate relation is convex.
 Hence, this measure alone is not sufficient to estimate sensitivity.

 Even after certain underlying assumptions, the duration can be used as an appropriate risk measure in normal market conditions.
-To make it more accurate, convexity measures can also be incorporated and an enhanced version of price sensitivity formula can be used to measure the sensitivity.
+To make it more accurate, convexity measures can also be incorporated, and an enhanced version of the price sensitivity formula can be used to measure the sensitivity.

 - ΔB: Change in bond price